Baiqi-Li/doc/quality_checking_internal_benchmark.md

 When adding suggestions, please provide the following information:

-**a) Suggested Caption/Question**
+**a) Suggested Caption/Question/Option/Answer**
-- Write your improved version of the caption or question
+- Write your improved version of the caption or question/Option/Answer

 **b) Reason for Modification**
 - Provide a brief explanation of why you're suggesting this change